Edward Evelyn Greaves: Family and education

 Edward Evelyn Greaves was born at Pie Corner in the Parish of St. Lucy in the Island of Barbados on 19 April 1940.
 He received his early education at St. Clement’s Boys’ School and his secondary education at the Coleridge and Parry School and Harrison College.
 Greaves graduated from the University of the West Indies (Cave Hill Campus) with an honours degree in history and economics (1967) and from Rutgers, the State University of New Jersey, U.S., with a master's degree in education (Labor Studies- 1971).

 High Commission of Barbados, Ottawa

-Greaves is the current Barbados government representative and High Commissioner to Canada.
+Greaves was the Barbados government representative and High Commissioner to Canada until 2015.
 He replaced Glyne Samuel Hyvesta Murray.
 He was invited to serve as High Commissioner of Barbados to Canada by the newly elected prime minister of Barbados, David Thompson.

-Accreditation

 The Barbadian High Commissioner in Ottawa is also concurrently accredited as non-resident ambassador to Australia and New Zealand.